 Argentina’s cuisine is very influenced by Europe and includes many Spanish-style dishes, Italian pasta and pizzas, and French pastries.
 The Argentinians add their unique style to these dishes, however, making them their own.

 In Buenos Aires, one can find a very sophisticated restaurant culture, with foods from around the world.
 In the more rural parts of Argentina, people still eat a more traditional South American diet.

 This is a full day experience lasting around 7 hours.

 In the evening you will enjoy The Argentine Experience, designed to give you an introduction to the best of Argentine cuisine and culture.
 This is not a cooking class, but a fun and unique experience, where you will meet and dine with people from all over the world.
 A group of guides are on hand to spoil you and take you through every step of this culinary journey.

 The tour includes wine during the meal and does not include transfers from/to the restaurant.
 It lasts approximately 4 hours.

-Walking Graffiti Your with workshops
+Walking Graffiti Tour with workshops

-During day 3 you will have this private walking tour with an English speaking guide that lasts 4 hours.
+On day 3 you will have this private walking tour with an English speaking guide that lasts 4 hours.

-The walking tour takes you through the up-and-coming neighborhood of Colegiales and into the hidden enclaves of Palermo Hollywood.
+The walking tour takes you through the up-and-coming neighbourhood of Colegiales and into the hidden enclaves of Palermo Hollywood.
 This tour provides fresh insight into the modern movement of Buenos Aires’ street art, with a brief introduction to the country’s fascinating history and the culture of self-expression in the streets.